Publications and Statistics

 - Page 73 – The outermost arc is 20 NM DME from HNL, vice 120.
 It should read:

-The download file for the complete Hawaii Airports and Flying Safety Guide (2012 – 2013 Fifth Edition Rev 1) incorporates Change 1.
+- Download the file for the complete Hawaii Airports and Flying Safety Guide (2012 – 2013 Fifth Edition Rev 1) which incorporates Change 1 and 2.

 State of Hawaii Department of Transportation Airports Division:

 Statistics are available from the Department of Business, Economic Development and Tourism.